Applied Behaviour Analysis: Theory and Issues

 The overall aim is to help you understand the philosophical and conceptual foundations of a behavioural approach to psychology and to help provide a framework within which you can understand, study and work practically for behaviour change.
 It is the intention that you will gain the academic knowledge required to undertake research and practice in this area and to be able to review such research critically and that you will learn to talk and write critically about the issues covered.

 There are also online Tutorials associated with this paper on Moodle.
-The Tutorials require a minimum of two hours a week, consisting of attending to recorded lectures, or reading discussion materials, and completing exercises on Moodle.
+The Tutorials require a minimum of two hours a week, consisting of attending to recorded lectures and completing exercises on Moodle.
 Similar to the lectures, completion tracking operates also for tutorials.

 Students who successfully complete the paper should be able to: